 Shop 4 Plymouth

-We worked in collaboration with James Edgar Studio and a crack team of Plymouth strategists and creatives on the Shop 4 Plymouth campaign for Plymouth City Council, to showcase some of Plymouth’s most exciting independent retailers, to re-connect and highlight the importance of shopping locally.
+We worked in collaboration with Neasden Control Centre, Bowden Edgar and a crack team of Plymouth strategists and creatives on the Shop 4 Plymouth campaign for Plymouth City Council, to showcase some of Plymouth’s most exciting independent retailers, to re-connect and highlight the importance of shopping locally.

 Collaborators